-White Eagle Memorial Preserve Cemetery is a natural green burial ground founded in 2008, licensed by the state of Washington, and part of Sacred Earth Foundation, a 501(c)3 non-profit organization, which stewards both White Eagle and Ekone Ranch summer camps and adult programming.
+White Eagle Memorial Preserve is a conservation burial ground founded in 2008, licensed by the state of Washington, and part of Sacred Earth Foundation, a 501(c)3 non-profit organization, which stewards both White Eagle and Ekone Ranch summer camps and adult programming.

 CLOSER TO THE LIGHT: A short musical video tour of White Eagle

-IN FILM: Watch the video about one of our burials that went nationwide with Associated Press, and this new featurette (below) made by a community member whose husband was buried at White Eagle in 2018.
+IN VIDEO: Watch the video about one of our early burials, that went nationwide with Associated Press, and this new featurette (below) made by a community member whose husband was buried at White Eagle in 2018.